Nassir Little Player Props: Trail Blazers vs. Kings

 Nassir Little Insights vs. the Kings

-- This season, Nassir Little has made 2.5 shots from the floor per game, which accounts for 4.2% of his team's total makes.
+- Little is responsible for attempting 4.7% of his team's field goal attempts this season with 5.7 per game.

-- He's attempted 2.9 threes per game, or 5.6% of his team's shots from beyond the arc this season.
+- He's taken 3.0 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Defensively, the Kings are ranked 26th in the league, allowing 118.5 points per game.
+- On defense, the Kings have allowed 118 points per game, which is 26th-best in the league.

-- Conceding 42.1 rebounds per game, the Kings are the seventh-ranked squad in the NBA.
+- On the boards, the Kings are ranked sixth in the league, allowing 42.1 rebounds per game.

-- The Kings are the worst squad in the league, conceding 26.7 assists per game.
+- Giving up 26.6 assists per game, the Kings are the worst squad in the league.

-- Looking at 3-pointers, the Kings have allowed 12.4 makes per game, 16th in the NBA.
+- The Kings are the 17th-ranked team in the league at allowing threes, conceding 12.4 made 3-pointers per contest.

 Nassir Little vs. the Kings